Simplifying

 - Even pressure load over the tendon ensuring good blood circulation

-- Instrumentation designed to limit depth of medial anchor to prevent excessive compression of tendon
+- Instrumentation designed to prevent excessive compression of tendon

 BIOMECHANICAL EVALUATION